Sherman function: Application

 To measure the polarization of an electron beam, a Mott detector is required.
 In order to maximize the spin-orbit coupling, it is necessary that the electrons arrive near to the nuclei of the target.
 To achieve this condition, a system of electron optics is usually present, in order to accelerate the beam up to keV or to MeV energies.
 Since standard electron detectors count electrons being insensitive to their spin, after the scattering with the target any information about the original polarization of the beam is lost.
 Nevertheless, by measuring the difference in the counts of the two detectors, the asymmetry can be evaluated and, if the Sherman function is known from previous calibration, the polarization can be calculated by inverting the last formula.

 In order to characterize completely the in-plane polarization, setups are available, with four channeltrons, two devoted to the left-right measure and two devoted to the up-right measure.

 Example

 In the panel it is shown an example of the working principle of a Mott detector, supposing a value for $S(\theta)=0.5$.
-If an electron beam with a 3:1 ratio of spin-up over spin-down electrons collide with the target, it will be splitted with a ratio 5:3, according to previous equation, with an asymmetry of 25%.
+If an electron beam with a 3:1 ratio of spin-up over spin-down electrons collide with the target, it will be split with a ratio 5:3, according to previous equation, with an asymmetry of 25%.